-Lives and works in Brooklyn, NY
+Lives and works in Strasbourg, France

 French and Turkish artist Ayline Olukman’s work is largely inspired by her travels worldwide.
 She lived in Vancouver for six months, three months in San Francisco and has traveled extensively, including trips to Japan, China, Argentina, Canada, Thailand, Cambodia, and Sri Lanka.
 Of her travels she shares that “my favorite experience is to drive and stop wherever I want to, take pictures, visit small, traditionally unattractive cities, stay in motels and live my own private movie.”
 It is this innate, wanderlust freedom, insatiable curiosity, and cinematic approach to life that is reflected in her work: each piece is a mixture of autobiography and fiction that emphasizes her fascination with exploration and adventure.

 See Artist CV: here

-For a full list of Available Works, email email@example.com or visit our Artsy page
+For Available Works, email email@example.com or visit our Artsy page